russelldb/riak_core/docs/ring_claim.md

 So ideally the spacing between partitions for a node should not just be `target_n_val` but further if possible.

-## Riak and Upholding Claim properties
+## Riak Claim v2 and Upholding Claim properties

 There are two non-deprecated claim algorithms in use in Riak today, the default (version 2), and a proposed alternative (version 3).
 Both algorithms are "proven" through some property-based tests, which check for randomly chosen scenarios that properties should be upheld.